 Other ways in which children can be involved including choosing recipes, getting ingredients from the fridge or the cupboard, washing fruits and vegetables, or even growing ingredients such as herbs and vegetables in the garden.

 When children are involved in the cooking and preparation of the meals, they may be more likely to try something new.
 This is why you’ll notice so many child care centres offering cooking experiences for the children.
 By getting the little ones to help pick the cherry tomatoes from the veggie garden to add to their homemade pizza (where the child helped roll the dough), a child will be more likely to give the meal a chance when it comes time to eat it.
+You may also find that once your child is at school, it influences their eating habits.

 When it comes to new foods, children may need to see them 10 – 15 times before they are even willing to touch, try or taste it.